 Change Management

-- Think about a change process that you have experienced—a downsizing, an acquisition, an introduction of new technology, the replacement and introduction of a new leader, being put in a new group, the creation of a new enterprise, and so on.
+• Think about a change process that you have experienced— a downsizing, an acquisition, an introduction of new technology, the replacement and introduction of a new leader, being put in a new group, creating a new enterprise, and so on.
 Or think of a personal change, such as a change in relationship or a new job.

-- Use the principles of Whole System Collaborative Change referred to in Chapter 11, “Evaluating Organizational Transformation: A Situational Approach” of your custom test and the formula: D x V x F x S > R.
+• Use the Whole System Collaborative Change principles referred to in Chapter 11, “Evaluating Organizational Transformation: A Situational Approach,” of your custom test and the formula: R.

-- Write a one-page analysis describing D, V, F, S and R, and describe how these factors helped create change, or describe what was missing that made the change difficult.
-Set the paper up to hit topics listed under the distinguished column in the discussion participation guide below
+• Write a one-page analysis describing D, V, F, S, and R, and describe how these factors helped create change or describe what was missing that made the change difficult.
+Set the paper to hit topics listed under the distinguished column in the discussion participation guide below.

 Resources